gbrrestoration/canonical-reefs/README.md

 - 0 : no error (does not indicate polygons that only partially overlapped a given reef!)
 - 1 : flags that the reef feature did not overlap any satellite data (value set to 7m)
 - 2 : flags that the minimum value was above sea level (no changes/adjustments made)
+- 3 : flags that depth raster data used for statistic calculation covers less than 5% of the polygon reef area

 ### Coordinate Reference Systems

 `1_create_canonical.jl` uses a Great Barrier Reef Features dataset to create the initial canoical dataset.
 These features are in crs EPSG:4283 (GDA1994).
 These features are then reprojected to be in crs EPSG:7844 (GDA2020) to be consistent with other data from GBRMPA.

+### Possible error reef features

+The polygon with reef_name U/N Reef (20-553) has a possible error in creation that results in the reef being a small polygon located on the edge of Rip Reef (20-0370a).